Decoding the Critique Mechanism in Large Reasoning Models: Experiments

 \section{Experiments}

-In this section, we confirm the role of the critique vector found in Section~\ref{sec:vector_extraction}.
-As discussed above, the critique ability allows LRMs to \textit{detect} errors in CoTs and \textit{correct} these errors in the final answer.
+In this section, we confirm the role of the critique vector found in Section~\ref{sec:vector_extraction}, which allows LRMs to \textit{detect} errors in CoTs and \textit{correct} them in the final answer.
 We causally intervene on the feature space with the critique vector to evaluate the detection ability in Section~\ref{sec:error_detection}.
-We demonstrate the importance of the correction ability for test-time scaling in Section~\ref{sec:error_recovery}.
+Furthermore, we demonstrate the importance of the correction ability for test-time scaling in Section~\ref{sec:error_recovery}.